springfall2008/batpred/docs/configuration-guide.md

 You should try to tune **inverter_loss**, **battery_loss** and **battery_loss_discharge** to the correct % loss for your system in order to get more accurate predictions.
 Around 4% for each is good for a hybrid inverter.
-Also set **inverter_hybrid** to True or False depending on if you have a Hybrid or AC Coupled battery.
+Also set **inverter_hybrid** to True or False depending on if you have a Hybrid or AC-Coupled battery.

 The setting **input_number.metric_battery_cycle** (_expert mode_) can be used to put a cost on using your battery for charging and discharging.
 In theory if you think your battery will last say 6000 complete cycles and cost you £4000 and is 9.5kWh then each cycle is 19kWh and so the cost is £4000 / 19 / 6000 = 3.5p.
-If you configure this number higher then more expensive plans will be selected which avoid charging and discharging your battery as much.
+If you configure this number higher then more expensive plans will be selected which avoids charging and discharging your battery as much.
 The default is 2p but can be set to 0 if you want to turn this off.
-Note that the cycle cost will not be included in the cost predictions, just taken into account in the planning stage. _Note: Setting this to a non-zero zero will increase your daily cost, but will reduce your home battery usage._
+Note that the cycle cost will not be included in the cost predictions, just taken into account in the planning stage. _Note: Setting this to a non-zero value will increase your daily cost, but will reduce your home battery usage._

-Cloud coverage is modelled by using difference between PV and PV10 is used to work out a cloud factor, this modulates the PV output predictions up and down accordingly as if there was passing clouds.
+Cloud coverage is modelled by using difference between PV and PV10 is used to work out a cloud factor, this modulates the PV output predictions up and down accordingly as if there were passing clouds.
 This can have an impact on planning, especially for things like freeze charging which could assume the PV will cover the house load but it might not due to clouds.

 Below is a guide to some of the tariff options, in theory most tariffs will work out of the box but still it's worth reviewing your settings.

 ## Fixed daily rates

-- In this case you will just be predicting the battery levels, no charging or discharging is required although it won't hurt if you leave these options enabled.
+With a fixed daily rate tariff you will just be predicting the battery levels, no charging or discharging is required although it won't hurt if you leave these options enabled.

 ## Cheap night rate with bad export rate (e.g. Octopus Go, Economy 7 etc)

-- In this scenario you will want to charge overnight based on the next days solar forecast.
+In this scenario you will want to charge overnight based on the next day's solar forecast.

 Recommended settings - these must be changed in Home Assistant once Predbat is running: